PictureElement/joblister/README.md

 If you're working in a development environment without SSL/HTTPS and need to test the functionality, you can override the default requirement by adding the following code to your theme's `functions.php` file:

 `add_filter( 'wp_is_application_passwords_available', '__return_false' );`

-## Temporary
-Since ACF uses core WP REST API endpoints, it uses core authentication methods (cookies and nonces) by default.
-This means that if you are building something in the WordPress dashboard, the code will be run in an already logged-in session, and no specific authentication is needed.

-Should you wish to build something using the REST API endpoints outside a logged-in session (for example a JavaScript application powered by the REST API), you will need to authenticate for any POST requests.
-There are a number of ways to handle this authentication, including Application Passwords (available in WordPress core) the OAuth 1.0a Server plugin or the JSON Web Tokens plugin.